Hund's coupling-assisted ferromagnetic percolation transition in a multiorbital flat band: Acknowledgments

 \section{Acknowledgments}

-We thank Tyrel McQueen for helpful discussion.
+We thank Tyrel McQueen for helpful discussion about potential material realizations.
+Simulations were performed using the Maryland Advanced Research Computing Center (MARCC) Blue Crab cluster.
+We acknowledge the use of the pymbar package \cite{Shirts2008, Chodera2016} during data processing.
 This work is supported by the NSF CAREER grant DMR-1848349 and in part by the Alfred P. Sloan Research Fellowships under grant FG-2018-10971.